-Former Archbishop of Canterbury Lord George Carey has been criticized over his guide for former Bishop Peter Ball, who became jailed for sexual abuse.
+Former Archbishop of Canterbury Lord George Carey was criticized for his guide for former Bishop Peter Ball, who was jailed for sexual abuse.

 An Independent Inquiry into Child Sexual Abuse (CSA) record stated Lord Carey’s compassion for the pedophile bishop did not expand to his sufferers.